 Second and Third Grade: the student must pass/be making progress in Reading and Math.
 Grades 4-6: The core subjects are Reading, Math, English, Social Studies, and Science.
-If the student fails two of the five major subjects, he/she will be retained.
+If the student does not pass/fails to make progress in two of the five major subjects, he/she will be retained.